All Episodes

 What's going on?

-Hey, so uh I just had a question as to uh why does the United States feel that we have to be involved in every other country's uh foreign affairs?
+Hey, so I just had a question as to why does the United States feel that we have to be involved in every other country's foreign affairs?

-Uh I notice like nobody is begrudging of Switzerland for staying neutral for almost 200 years, and it's really helped out with their economy, and Lord knows we have uh plenty of our own problems to deal with in our own country, and we've heard on other radios and you know, talk shows, even YouTube, um other leaders of other countries are are also kind of getting annoyed with our constant presence when we have so many problems of our own.
+And we've heard on other radios and talk shows, even YouTube, other leaders of other countries are also kind of getting annoyed with our constant presence when we have so many problems of our own.

-Well, I mean, if you're talking about isolationism, um, and and there are some people that claim to be part of of the MAGA movement, and they they have a very different interpretation of Trump's foreign policy than I do, or the I call it the Trump doctrine.
+Well, I mean, if you're talking about isolationism, and there are some people that claim to be part of the MAGA movement, and they have a very different interpretation of Trump's foreign policy than I do, or I call it the Trump doctrine.

 The Trump doctrine is not isolationism.